aces/Loris/docs/API/LorisRESTAPI.md

 The candidate will be created at the site of the user using the API's site.
-A response code of 201 Created will be returned on success, 409 Conflict if the PSCID already exists, and a 400 Bad Request if any data provided is invalid (PSCID format, date format, gender something other than Male|Female|Other, invalid project name, etc).
+A response code of 201 Created will be returned on success, 409 Conflict if the PSCID already exists, and a 400 Bad Request if any data provided is invalid (PSCID format, date format, sex set to something other than Male|Female|Other, invalid project name, etc).
 A successful POST request will return the CandID for the newly created candidate in a JSON object of the form: